 Alexander Graham Bell had demonstrated the telephone at the American Centennial Exposition in 1876.
 An article in The Scientific American, 1892 showed the exuberance for the new device.

 “Of all the inventions with which we have been endowed by that marvelous fairy that we name electricity, there is none that has found so many applications as the telephone.”

-Crowds at the Electricity Expo lined up for a turn at the bank of twenty telephones that were connected to the Paris Opera.
-The inventor was Clement Ader who had recently established the first telephone system in Paris.
+Crowds at the Electricity Expo lined up for their turn.
+A bank of twenty telephones were connected to the Paris Opera.
+The inventor was Clement Ader.
+He had recently established the first telephone system in Paris.
 Ader placed dozens of microphones at the footlights of the stage of the Paris Opera.
 Cable running through sewers connected them to telephones at the Expo more than a mile away.

 Photos of the device in use look like something from a time travel movie.
-For the user, Ader’s contraption consisted of what were essentially two “earbuds.”
-He had created a dual-channel audio system that allowed the world’s first broadcast of live binaural stereophonic sound.
+Ader’s contraption consisted of what were essentially two “earbuds.”
+A dual-channel audio system allowed the world’s first broadcast of live binaural stereophonic sound.

 The new service was not available to everyone due to the high cost of subscription.
 Even so, it became hugely popular with phones available in public places.

 The Electrical Engineer, August 30, 1889:

 “Paris ever seeks new sensations, and a telephone by which one can have the soupcons of theatrical declamation of half a franc is the latest thing to catch their ears and their centimes.
 This instrument… is shortly to be placed on the Paris Boulevards.
 Anyone, on the payment of the modes sum of 5d., can be put into communication with a certain theatre and listen to the performance for five minutes.”

 By 1925, the service was running smoothly, according to “How The Parisian Enjoys Opera At Home” in Scientific American’s September issue.